ImperialCollegeLondon/ReCoDE-BLE-Neighbour-Discovery-Protocol-nRF52/docs/BLE_background_1.md

 ### Advertising Types
 * **Connectable vs. Non-Connectable**:
 Determines whether the scanner can connect to the advertiser or not.
-To help us visualize the process, we'll refer to a power analysis graph from Nordic Semiconductor's [online power profiler](https://devzone.nordicsemi.com/power/w/opp/2/online-power-profiler-for-bluetooth-le)—it's a great way to understand the energy consumption and timing of different advertising types.
+To help us visualize the process, we'll refer to a power analysis graph from Nordic Semiconductor's [online power profiler](https://devzone.nordicsemi.com/power/w/opp/2/online-power-profiler-for-bluetooth-le) — it's a great way to understand the energy consumption and timing of different advertising types.
     * Connectable:
     The graph can be used to illustrate a connectable advertising event.
 You'll observe a repeating pattern: the device shows a distinct, dark green peak, indicating the transmission (TX) of an advertisement packet.
 Immediately following each TX peak, there's a short period represented by a lighter green segment, which indicates the receive (RX) mode.
 This RX window is crucial as the device is listening for any incoming connection requests.
 This TX-then-RX sequence repeats for each of the three primary advertising channels (37, 38, and 39), although the graph itself may not explicitly label the individual channel numbers on the timeline.
     ![Advertising:TX/RX](assets/BLE_background_1/advTXRX.png)